 Why Lord of the Rings fans are wrong about the movie version of Faramir

-So why did Jackson, Walsh and Boyens meddle with a beloved Lord of the Rings character like Faramir in The Two Towers?
+So why did Jackson, Walsh, and Boyens meddle with a beloved Lord of the Rings character like Faramir in The Two Towers?
 Because they had to.
-That’s no exaggeration, either: if Faramir had been depicted on screen the same way as he is in Tolkien’s book, it would’ve been a disaster.
+If Faramir had been depicted on screen the way as he is in Tolkien’s book, it would’ve been a disaster for three main reasons.

-Faramir’s unfailingly pure disposition in the books also left Jackson and his writing team (not to mention Wenham) with the same problem they faced with would-be king Aragorn: he had no character arc.
-Faramir in the source material is so incorruptible, his honour so unwavering, that he never grows: he’s exactly the same character when we leave him as when we first meet him.
+Secondly, Faramir’s unfailingly pure disposition in the books also left Jackson and his writing team (not to mention Wenham) with the same problem they faced with would-be king Aragorn: he had no character arc.
+Faramir in the source material is so incorruptible, his honour so unwavering, that he never grows.
+He’s exactly the same character when we leave him as when we first meet him.
+And from a dramatic perspective, that simply wouldn’t fly on film.
+Tolkien obsessives may baulk, but it’s more emotionally satisfying to see Faramir wrestle with his inner demons, only for his inner decency to win out once he’s confronted by the Ring’s true, destructive nature.

 “I think at last we understand one another, Frodo Baggins.”